FAQs about Repak

 Local Authorities are responsible for the enforcement of the EU (Packaging) Regulations 2014.
 If you believe a company is in breach of the regulations, you should contact the Environment Section of the relevant Local Authority.
 Information on the regulations and obligations on Producers and Major Producers is available on all Local Authority websites or on the Repak website.

-Repak has an “Approval” (i.e. a licence) from the Minister of Communications, Climate Action & Environment to operate a packaging compliance scheme.
+Repak has an “Approval” (i.e. a licence) from the Minister of the Environment, Climate and Communications, to operate a packaging compliance scheme.
 The Approval set out the conditions under which Repak must operate and they range from the achievement of annual targets, corporate governance, communication and awareness raising etc. One of the key conditions is reporting and Repak gives a quarterly update to the Department on progress and submits an Annual Report to the Minister which is available in the public domain and circulated to members.

 Regarding its finances, Repak complies with international accounting standards and is audited annually by an auditing firm.
 It has an Audit Committee which consists of a number of non-executive Directors and its Statutory Accounts are published annually and are presented to members at the Annual General Meeting.